 …

-Option 1:

-1.2.4 the provisions in this Resolution, including Annex 1, set the conditions for the purpose of protecting terrestrial services from unacceptable interference from non-GSO ESIMs in neighbouring countries in accordance with the provisions included in resolves 1.2.2 and 1.2.3 above in the frequency band 27.5-29.1 GHz and in the frequency band 29.5-30.0 GHz; however, the requirement not to cause unacceptable interference to, or claim protection from, terrestrial services to which the frequency bands are allocated and operating in accordance with the Radio Regulations remains valid (see resolves 6);

-Option 2:

-1.2.4 the provisions in this Resolution, including Annex 1, set the conditions for the purpose of protecting terrestrial services from unacceptable interference from non-GSO ESIMs in neighbouring countries in accordance with the provisions included in resolves 1.2.2 and 1.2.3 above in the frequency band 27.5-29.1 GHz and in the frequency band 29.5-30.0 GHz as guidance for administrations; however, the requirement not to cause unacceptable interference to, or claim protection from, terrestrial services to which the frequency bands are allocated and operating in accordance with the Radio Regulations remains valid (see resolves 6);

-Option 3:

 1.2.4 the provisions in this Resolution, including Annex 1, set the conditions for the purpose of protecting terrestrial services from unacceptable interference from non-GSO ESIMs in neighbouring countries in accordance with the provisions included in resolves 1.2.2 and 1.2.3 above in the frequency band 27.5-29.1 GHz and in the frequency band 29.5-30.0 GHz with respect to administrations mentioned in No. 5.542; however, the requirement not to cause unacceptable interference to, or claim protection from, terrestrial services to which the frequency bands are allocated and operating in accordance with the Radio Regulations remains valid (see resolves 6);

 Reasons: In the ACP, the options in the resolves 1.2.4 are still remained as above.
 So Japan proposes to support Option 3.

-NOTE: START of a section that was not discussed in detail at CPM23-2

-1 (Applies if the relevant methodology is included in Annex 2)

-1.2.5 the Bureau shall examine, in accordance with the provisions included in resolves 1.2.3 above and with the methodology in Annex 2, the characteristics of aeronautical non-GSO ESIMs with respect to the conformity with the power flux-density (pfd) limits on the Earth’s surface specified in Part 2 of Annex 1 and publish the results of such examination in the BR IFIC;
+1.2.5 the Bureau shall examine, in accordance with the provisions included in resolves 1.2.2 and 1.2.3 and with the methodology in Annex 2, the characteristics of aeronautical non-GSO ESIMs with respect to the conformity with the power flux-density (pfd) limits on the Earth’s surface specified in Part 2 of Annex 1 to this Resolution and publish the results of such examination in the BR IFIC;

-2 (Applies if the relevant methodology is not included in Annex 2 by the end of WRC-23)

-1.2.5 the Bureau shall examine, in accordance with the provisions included in resolves 1.2.3 above, the characteristics of aeronautical non-GSO ESIMs with respect to the conformity with the power flux-density (pfd) limits on the Earth’s surface specified in Part 2 of Annex 1, and publish the results of such examination in the BR IFIC;
+1.2.5.1 however, the compliance with the technical conditions in Annex 1, does not release the notifying administration of the A-ESIM and M-ESIM with respect to discharging its responsibility that such earth stations shall not cause unacceptable interference and any interrelated receiving part shall not claim protection from the terrestrial stations;

 Reasons: The resolves 1.2.5.1 is agreeable from the protection of the terrestrial stations and no claim protection from the terrestrial stations point of view.